rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjsonarr int timestamp: The timestamp at which the trade occured
+   :resjsonarr int timestamp: The timestamp at which the event occured
-   :resjsonarr string location: A valid location at which the trade happened
+   :resjsonarr string location: A valid location at which the event happened
    :resjsonarr string amount: The amount related to the event
    :resjsonarr string asset: Asset involved in the event
    :resjsonarr string event_type: Type of event.
 Can be `income`, `staking receive asset`, `staking deposit asset` or `staking remove asset`